-Host a Spring Ladies Luncheon with Blue & Purple Tablescape to celebrate the girls.
+Host a spring ladies luncheon to celebrate the girls.
 You’ll love these table decorating ideas and luncheon menu.
 Our guide walks you through it all.
 These party tips can be incorporated into a bridesmaid luncheon or garden party.
 See even more ideas to host a ladies luncheon here.

 WHAT'S IN THIS GUIDE?

 Ideas to host a Spring Ladies Luncheon

 Today we’re hosting a spring ladies luncheon to celebrate the season.
 I’m creating a beautiful table setting, serving a great meal, and taking a shortcut to dessert.

 Celebrating spring and Easter with the family is something we all look forward to each year.
 I’ve already shared an Easter entertaining guide, and today I’ve got even more that can be applied to the holiday or for a spring ladies luncheon.